-- Most of the population does not understand that problems from air pollution can be contained by their individual actions. - On Air Quality Action Days, there is very little change in driving patterns.
-In addition, the share of people using public transportation or car/vanpool options did not change due to an air pollution episode.

-- Much of the ozone problem is perceived as weather dependent, and not dependent on behavior. - The majority of the general public is more likely to change their activities on Air Quality Action Days to protect their health not reduce air pollution. - The color code used for designating the air quality is confusingly similar to the color code chosen for alerting Americans to homeland security threats.
+- Most of the population does not understand that problems from air pollution can be contained by their individual actions. - On Code Red days, there is very little change in driving patterns.
+In addition, the share of people using public transportation or car/vanpool options did not change due to an air pollution episode. - Much of the ozone problem is perceived as weather dependent, and not dependent on behavior. - The majority of the general public is more likely to change their activities on Code Red Days to protect their health not reduce air pollution. - The color code used for designating the air quality is confusingly similar to the color code chosen for alerting Americans to homeland security threats.